 Neo is lead by a highly experienced team of industry leaders with the expertise to deliver results, based on a combined 200+ years of experience.

 Ms. Kennedy is Board Chair of Neo and has served as a Director since October 2017.
-She serves on the Audit Committee, the Health, Environment, Safety and Sustainability (HESS) Committee, and is Chair of the Corporate Governance and Nominating Committee.
+She serves on the Compensation Committee, the Health, Environment, Safety and Sustainability (HESS) Committee, and is Chair of the Corporate Governance and Nominating Committee.
 Ms. Kennedy was a member of the Board of Directors of Neo Material Technologies from February 2010 to June 2012 and served on the Audit Committee.
-She is Senior Advisor, Clients and Industries, at Bennett Jones LLP, and is Lead Director of the Bank of Canada and Chair of its Audit & Finance Committee.
+Ms. Kennedy was a Partner in the Toronto office of Bennett Jones LLP from 2009.
+In 2019, she became Senior Advisor, Clients and Industries.
+Ms. Kennedy is Lead Director of the Bank of Canada.
 She also is a Director of Alamos Gold Inc., which is listed on the TSX and NYSE.
 She received her ICD.D designation from the Institute of Corporate Directors and she has completed the Making Corporate Boards More Effective program at Harvard Business School and the Advanced Management Program at the University of Chicago’s Booth School of Business.
 She is a Professional Engineer and holds a Bachelor of Laws degree from Queen’s University and a Bachelor of Applied Science degree in Chemical Engineering from the University of Toronto.
 Claire is also Chair of the Governing Council of the University of Toronto and is a member of the Dean’s Advisory Board at the Rotman School of Management at the University of Toronto.